Center-for-Space-Engineering/ground_station/HOWTO.md

 6. Finally implement a to string function.
 In most cases the following implementation will be sufficient.
     ```python
     def __str__(self):
-        return self.__comandName
+        return self.__commandName
     ```
 # How to send a request to threads.
 ## Architecture Description:
 The general structure of the code is as follows. `taskHandler.py` holds and maintains every thread in the system.
-The `messageHandler.py` in incharge of routing messages from every class to the `taskHandler.py`.
+The `messageHandler.py` in charge of routing messages from every class to the `taskHandler.py`.
 Thus when a request is made, it goes to the `messageHandler.py` class, which then sends it to the `taskHandler.py` class which then calls the function on the corresponding thread.
 In short, what this means is that your class needs to have access to the `messageHandler.py` class in order to send requests to other threads.

 Note: in many cases the `messageHandler.py` is called `coms` or `self.__coms`.